Active Directory / LDAP User Sync

 By default, the LDAP filter is set to retrieve objects of type group or user, and is denoted by:

-You can specify your own LDAP filter as follows to fetch all active users and groups as follows:
+You can specify your own LDAP filter to fetch all active users and groups:

 Now, disabled accounts will be ignored when Active Directory accounts are synced.
-You can use similar commands of LDAP attributes to filter which objects get synced.
+You can use similar LDAP attribute filters to control which objects get synced.

 Select Config Settings and Add Credentials